Can Your Support at Home Cover Respite Care at Home?

 Respite Care at Home: An Overview

 Respite care at home allows primary caregivers to take a break, with services that can be arranged for a few hours per week or fortnight.
 This flexibility means that care can be tailored to the specific needs of both the caregiver and the person receiving care, ensuring a seamless continuation of care and support.
-We recently chatted to a few clients already receiving respite support to discuss how it improves their lives.
+We recently chatted to a few clients already receiving respite support to discuss how it improves their lives

-Can HCP Cover Respite Care?
+Can Support at Home Cover Respite Care?

 Yes, Support at Home can indeed cover the cost of respite care at home.
 This inclusion allows caregivers the opportunity to take a break, attend to personal matters, or simply rest, knowing their loved ones are in safe hands.
 The funding from the package can be used to arrange for a professional caregiver to come to the home, providing the necessary services as outlined in the care plan.